McCall, Robert T.

 Info

-Rates of land subsidence for the North and South Carolina coasts are derived from Sentinel-1A/B (2014-2021) and ALOS (2007-2011) synthetic aperture radar (SAR) satellites at ~75 m resolution and mm-level precision.
+Rates of land subsidence and uplift for the North and South Carolina coasts are derived from Sentinel-1A/B (2015-2020) and ALOS (2007-2011) synthetic aperture radar (SAR) satellites, at approximately 50-75 m resolution and mm-level precision.
 The data consist of vertical land motion (VLM) rates and the 1-sigma error in land motion rates and are available as csv files.

 Info

-This dataset contains rates of land subsidence derived from Sentinel-1A/B (2014-2021) and ALOS (2007-2011) synthetic aperture radar (SAR) satellites at approximately 75 m resolution and mm-level precision for the U.S. Atlantic coast except for the states of North and South Carolina.
+This dataset contains rates of land subsidence and uplift derived from Sentinel-1A/B (2015-2020) and ALOS (2007-2011) synthetic aperture radar (SAR) satellites, at approximately 50-75 m resolution and mm-level precision for the U.S. Atlantic coast except for the states of North and South Carolina.
 The data consist of vertical land motion (VLM) rates and the 1-sigma error in land motion rates and are available as csv files.
-Similar land subsidence rates for North Carolina and South Carolina are available from Barnard and ...
+Similar vertical land motion rates for North Carolina and South Carolina are ...

 Info